LidoHon/bookShelf/README.md

 - `Book.jsx`: Component representing a single book item with shelf management.
 - `BooksAPI.js`: API utility for fetching book data.
 - `Spinners.jsx`: Loading spinner component.

-## APIs
-The project uses a mock API (BooksAPI.js) to fetch book data.
-The available methods are:

-getAll(): Fetches all books.
-get(id): Fetches a single book by its ID. update(book, shelf): Updates the shelf of a book. search(query): Searches for books based on a query.

 ## Contributing